ME-ICA/tedana/docs/governance.rst

   |   Leads efforts to make contributor documentation more welcoming
   |   Is a point of contact for potential contributors to make them feel welcome and direct them to relevant resources or issues
 - | Multi-echo fMRI support leader `Logan Dowdle <https://github.com/dowdlelt>`_
-  |   Monitors places where people may ask questions about tedana or multi-echo fMRI and tried to find someone to answer those questions
+  |   Monitors places where people may ask questions about tedana or multi-echo fMRI and tries to find someone to answer those questions
-- | Enforcer(s) of the Code of Conduct `Elizabeth DuPre <https://elizabeth-dupre.com>`_ & `Dan Handwerker <https://github.com/handwerkerd>`_ & another volunteer
+- | Enforcer(s) of the `Code of Conduct <https://github.com/ME-ICA/tedana/blob/master/CODE_OF_CONDUCT.md>`_ `Elizabeth DuPre <https://elizabeth-dupre.com>`_ & `Dan Handwerker <https://github.com/handwerkerd>`_ & another volunteer
   |   A person or people someone can go to if they want to report a code of conduct violation
   |   If this is one person, that person should NOT be on the steering committee
   |   If this is more than one person, at least one should not be on the steering committee